Banging Toolbox

 Bradders vs. Finishing nailers

-This is why many builders use them interchangeably and some people are often confused about the differences between both brad nailers and finish nailers.
+This is why many carpenters use them interchangeably and some people are often confused about the differences between both brad nailers and finish nailers.

 Although you can use bradders and finishers for many of the same tasks, there are jobs for which one or the other is more appropriate.

-You will generally want to use bradders when you don’t want to bother filling in holes with putty.
+You will generally want to use bladders when you don’t want to bother filling in holes with putty.

 Finish nailers are better suited most of the time for jobs where you need a stronger hold.